Linaro/website/_posts/current/blog/2023-12-04-rust-device-backends-for-every-hypervisor.md

 {% include image.html path="/assets/images/content/rust-vmm.png" alt="A diagram that illustrates rust-vmm's layers of abstraction. vmm-sys-util and vm-memory serve as the lowest level building blocks. vm-virtio, vhost and vhost then become increasingly more abstract" %}

-*rust-vmm is organized into many crates that abstract individual aspects of virtualization.
+Figure 2: rust-vmm is organized into many crates that abstract individual aspects of virtualization.
 Of particular interest for us are vm-memory (abstraction of mmap’d guest memory), virtio-queue (tools for handling virtio descriptors) and vhost-user-backend (implementation of the vhost-user protocol).
-While the number of crates may be overwhelming at start, it allows you to pick and choose the tools needed for the particular task.*
+While the number of crates may be overwhelming at start, it allows you to pick and choose the tools needed for the particular task.

 Overall, rust-vmm is maturing into a versatile and highly reusable ecosystem.
 The flexibility makes it a great choice to demonstrate new virtualization technologies and the rigorously tested Rust code base provides confidence in code and changes.